HCaldwell95/watery-wordplay-wreck/README.md

 The steps for deploying the application are as follows:

 ### Preparation:
-1. In order for input methods to work correctly in the terminal of the deployed website, add a new line character \n at the end of each text inside the input method so that the input request will be displayed in the terminal.
+1. Ensure proper functionality of input methods in the terminal on the deployed website by adding a new line character \n at the end of each text inside the input method.
+This ensures that the input request will be correctly displayed in the terminal.

-2. If there are dependencies to run the application on Heroku, run pip3 freeze > requirements.txt command which will update the "requirements.txt" file to include those dependencies.
+2. If there are dependencies required for running the application on Heroku, update the "requirements.txt" file by running the command pip3 freeze > requirements.txt.

 3. Push all updates to GitHub.

 ### Deploying the Application to Heroku:
 1. Log into Heroku website.

-2. From the Dashboard page, select "New" and then "Create new app."
+2. From the Dashboard page, click on "New" and then select "Create new app."

-3. Assign a name for the application, select the region and then select "Create app."
+3. Assign a name for the application, choose the region and click "Create app."

-4. Once the application is created, from the submenu at the top, select "Settings" and then "Reveal Config Vars" to set up config vars.
+4. Once the application is created, go to the "Settings" tab and then "Reveal Config Vars" to set up config vars.

-5. In the KEY input field, enter "PORT" all in capitals and enter "8000" for the VALUE input field and select "Add."
-If there are other config vars required to run the application, add those here.
-For this application, there is no other config var required.
+5. In the KEY input field, enter "PORT" in all capitals, and set the VALUE to "8000".
+Click "Add."
+If there are other config vars required to run the application, add them here.
+This application does not require additional config vars.

-6. Scroll down to the "Buildpacks" section and select "Add buildpack."
+6. Scroll down to the "Buildpacks" section and click "Add buildpack."

-7. Add buildpacks required to run the application.
-For this application, "Python" and "Nodejs" are required.
+7. Add the necessary buildpacks for the application.
+For this project, "Python" and "Nodejs" are required.

-    The order of the buildpacks is important.
-"Python" should be the first and then "Nodejs."
-If they are not in the correct order, click and drag to change.
+    It is crucial to maintain the correct order of buildpacks.
+"Python" should be the first, followed by "Nodejs."
+Adjust the order by clicking and dragging if needed.

-8. Select "Deploy" from the submenu at the top.
+8. Click "Deploy" in the top submenu.
-    - Under the "Deployment method" section, select "GitHub" to connect to GitHub.
+    - Under "Deployment method", select "GitHub" to connect to GitHub.
-    - Under the "Connect to GitHub" section, enter the name of the repository and select "Search."
+    - In the "Connect to GitHub" section, enter the repository name and click "Search."
-    - Once the repository is located, select "Connect" to connect the repository to the application within Heroku.
+    - Once the repository is located, click "Connect" to link the repository to the Heroku application.

-9. Select either "Enable Automatic Deploys" which will deploy a new version of the application every time changes are pushed to GitHub or opt for "Manual Deploy."
-For this application, "Automatic Deploys" was selected.
+9. Choose either "Enable Automatic Deploys" to deploy a new version automatically whenever changes are pushed to GitHub or select "Manual Deploy."
+This application has "Automatic Deploys" enabled.

-10. Once the application is deployed, scroll back to the top of the screen and select "Open app."
+10. After the deployment, scroll to the top of the screen and click "Open app."
-Image for this step

-    If "Enable Automatic Deploys" has been selected, the application will be built and available after the next changes are pushed to GitHub.
+    If "Enable Automatic Deploys" is selected, the application will be built and available after the next changes are pushed to GitHub.

 ### Forking the Github Repository: